Colepng/Snake/to do.md

 #crate ui for login and crate user ✔

-#Add ui to the main game
+#Add ui to the main game ✔

+#Have login actully get the someones highscore

 #change how eveything works by making the server able to talk to mutlitple clients at once